 Our Visiting Care Team

 To ensure that we can match clients with carers from their own community, we have divided our carers into regional teams.

-Each team is supported by a team manager in the office, who are there to help our carers and make their life as easy as possible.
-We try to minimise the amount of paperwork our carers have to do, and our team managers play an important role in arranging visits, answering questions, and in general helping carers and clients where they can.
+Each team is supported by a team manager and care co-ordinator in the office.
+They are there to help our carers and make their life as easy as possible.
+We try to minimise the amount of paperwork our carers have to do, and our visiting team play an important role in arranging visits, answering questions, and in general helping carers and clients where they can.

 Our team managers come from different backgrounds - they range from semi-pro bakers to taekwondo blackbelts, hand bell musical performers to brownie leaders.

 South and West Team Manager

 Sarah started as a carer with Kemble after finishing her degree, working alongside her role as a student support worker in a high school.
 Sarah progressed to an on-call manager with Kemble and moved to the office as South and West Team Manager.
 Sarah loves spending time at home and adores her Japanese Akita Inu called Keiko.

 Natassja works supporting South and West and also looks after on-call (in case someone needs to phone when the office is closed) She lives with her husband and two children and they have a pet cat called Ninja.
 Natassja has travelled widely and has climbed Table Mountain, dived with sharks and walked with lions in a small town in Zimbabwe.

 Jason has worn many hats at Kemble and is back to his first love managing the Ledbury and East Team ably assisted by Carly.
 Together they have 18 years at Kemble.